Advocacy group: Influence

 Advocacy groups can also exert influence on political parties.
 The main way groups do this is through campaign finance.
 For instance; in the UK, the conservative parties campaigns are often funded by large corporations, as many of the conservative parties campaigns reflect the interests of businesses.
 For example, George W. Bush's re-election campaign in 2004 was the most expensive in American history and was financed mainly by large corporations and industrial interests that the Bush administration represented in government.
 Conversely, left-wing parties are often funded by organised labour – when the British Labour Party was formed, it was largely funded by trade unions.
 Often, political parties are actually formed as a result of group pressure, for example, the Labour Party in the UK was formed out of the new trade union movement which lobbied for the rights of workers.

 Advocacy groups also exert influence through channels that are separate from the government or the political structure such as the mass media and through public opinion campaigning.
 Advocacy groups will use methods such as protesting, petitioning and civil disobedience to attempt to exert influence in Liberal Democracies.
 Groups will generally use two distinct styles when attempting to manipulate the media – they will either put across their outsider status and use their inability to access the other channels of influence to gain sympathy or they may put across a more ideological agenda.
 Traditionally, a prime example of such a group were the trade-unions who were the so-called "industrial" muscle.
 Trade-unions would campaign in the forms of industrial action and marches for workers rights, these gained much media attention and sympathy for their cause.
 In the United States, the Civil Rights Movement gained much of its publicity through civil disobedience; African Americans would simply disobey the racist segregation laws to get the violent, racist reaction from the police and white Americans.
 This violence and racism was then broadcast all over the world, showing the world just how one sided the race 'war' in America actually was.

 Advocacy group influence has also manifested itself in supranational bodies that have arisen through globalisation.
 Groups that already had a global structure such as Greenpeace were better able to adapt to globalisation.
 Greenpeace, for example, has offices in over 30 countries and has an income of $50 million annually.
 Groups such as these have secured the nature of their influence by gaining status as nongovernmental organisations (NGOs), many of which oversee the work of the UN and the EU from their permanent offices in America and Europe.
 Group pressure by supranational industries can be exerted in a number of ways: "through direct lobbying by large corporations, national trade bodies and 'peak' associations such as the European Round Table of Industrialists".

+Advocacy groups can influence policies away from the median voter.